 A SWOT (Strengths, Weaknesses, Opportunities and Threats) Analysis is critically reviewed every Term and shared with Trustees.
 A more detailed analysis is reviewed annually that includes Student Welfare, Health and Safety, Financial Sustainability and Community Awareness Issues.

 A Critical Incident Management Policy is also available for guidance and is reviewed annually.

-There is a higher than usual credit balance due to an increase in funding from Commissioners.
-Funds have been earmarked for use in creating and equipping a new Art Room in readiness for the delivery of this new addition to the curriculum.
-In addition, a renovation of the Refectory area and replacement of some of the kitchen equipment is planned and future costs have been considered.
+A modest renovation to the Refectory area and replacement of some of the kitchen storage and equipment has taken place.
 Our expanding curriculum offer demands additional staff who have the necessary skill sets and qualifications to deliver qualifications.
-Funds are also earmarked for the employment of a new Qualified Teacher to deliver courses and meet with DfE requirements.
-Whilst the current

-Pandemic affects our development programme, it must be noted that the School remains proactive and plans for the future when restrictions are eased.
+Funds are also earmarked for the employment of two SEND Teaching Assistants to enhance learning of our SEND students by providing one to one/two classroom support.
+Whilst the current Pandemic affects our development programme, it must be noted that the School remains proactive and plans for the future when restrictions are eased.

 It is important to note that included in the credit balance is the contingency for operating the company for a period of time should the Commissioning Authority withdraw their support as outlined in our Reserves Policy.
-Two donated vehicles from last year are still assets of the company.